zaszi/dotfiles/README.md

 This repository contains my dotfiles, which I deploy to my machines using [Ansible](https://www.ansible.com/).
 I use these dotfiles predominantly on [Arch Linux](https://www.archlinux.org/), a rolling-release distribution.
 As such, I only support the latest upstream releases of the respective software.

 The color scheme I use for most configurations is [Gruvbox (Dark mode)](https://github.com/morhetz/gruvbox).
+Included in every entry here is a list of dependencies.
+These are not dependencies of the software in question but rather the binaries and libraries that my particular configuration expects.

 Whether you fork this repository, utilize snippets of my configuration or merely browse for ideas is up to you.
 See below for features, screenshots and further documentation.